 In good company

-Former Saturday boy, Chris Price, became Managing Director in the late 1990s.
-A White in all but name, Chris was already very much part of the family, having joined the company at the age of 13.
 In 1988, Porky Whites became available in Selfridges Food Hall.
 From 1990, they were served on Concorde, to British Airway’s First Class passengers, and on Virgin Upper Class.
 By 2008, all three of Graham’s daughters — Carla, Fran and Alix — had joined the business.
 They had all grown up with Porky Whites, and had worked in the shop with their father and grandfather.
+Fran is now 3rd generation running the family business and continuing the legacy left by her grandfather.